Is there a fee to participate in PORTS?

-PORTS helps teach academic content standards to California’s students in a very effective and compelling manner while providing access to the resources of California State Parks that would be otherwise unavailable to many students.
+PORTS brings content experts and real world experience directly into your classroom.
+PORTS also helps teach academic content standards to California’s students in a very effective and compelling manner while providing access to the resources of California State Parks that would be otherwise unavailable to many students.
 PORTS aids the students’ education and protects our parks by increasing knowledge and appreciation of their valuable resources.

 What equipment do I need?

 To access the online, on demand units of study you will need a computer connected to the internet.
-The minimum technology requirements to participate in a videoconference program are: a standards-based video conferencing device, high-speed internet connection (minimum 384 KBPS), and a tv or LCD projector.
+The minimum technology requirements to participate in a videoconference program are: either a computer or tablet device with a webcam or a standards-based video conferencing device, high-speed internet connection (minimum 384 KBPS), and a tv or LCD projector.